 So, you have just told a story, and now you have time left.
 What do you do?

-To view the above suggestions in action, watch the last 10 minutes of this Story Listening lesson.
+To view some the MS/HS suggestions in action, watch the last 10 minutes of this Story Listening lesson.

 Looking to try Story Listening?
 Here are 40 Novice stories to get you started (complete with original script, adaptation, and an in-class video)